Mircea-MMXXI/azapy/predocs/Util_readMkT.md

 ## **readMkT function**
 It is a convenient wrapper of `MkTreader` class.
-It returns an object (`pandas.DataFrame` or `dict` of `pandas.DataFrames`) containing the request historical data for a set of stock symbols.
+It returns an object (`pandas.DataFrame` or `dict` of `pandas.DataFrames`) containing the requested historical data for a set of stock symbols.

 *Call:*